-Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action Management Plan or Implementation Plan for the NRA.)
-Scenic Resources 54 Viewsheds Scenic resources within the NRA and on other adjacent federal and state lands would continue to be conserved through federal and state land management activities.
+Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action Scenic Resource es 1 Viewsheds Scenic resources within the NRA and on other adjacent federal and state lands would continue to be conserved through federal and state land management activities.
 Important scenic features such as the Dillon Pinnacles and Curecanti Needle would be protected, resulting in long-term major beneficial impacts on scenic resources.
 Private lands within the COA that remain in their current undeveloped condition would also continue to contribute to the existing high quality natural landscape in the area.
 However, private lands in the COA (surrounding the NRA) proposed for Alternative 2 would continue to be increasingly subject to future development and other land uses in Alternative 1 that might be incompatible with NRA goals and objectives.
 This could result in long-term major adverse impacts to the scenic resource, depending upon factors such as decisions by landowners, county land use regulations, and population growth.
 The degree of impact would depend upon type of development and land use; whether development remains localized within a few areas, or becomes increasingly widespread over time; and whether it would occur in the foreground, middle ground, and/or background of the viewer.
-Future development and other types of land use, such as high-density housing, high-rise buildings, large parking areas, utility towers, and mining operations on private lands in the COA could result in a long-term major adverse impact on the spectacular geological and natural landscape setting, which can be seen from within the NRA, and which is considered to be a key resource for visitor enjoyment of Some of the more important scenic areas, and those more vulnerable to development, are located on private property in Land Units A (CO 92 COA), C (Gunnison River COA), D (lola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA).
+Future development and other types of land use, such as high-density housing, high-rise buildings, large parking areas, utility towers, and mining operations on private lands in the COA could result in a long-term major adverse impact on the spectacular geological and natural landscape setting, which can be seen from within the NRA, and which is considered to be a key resource for visitor enjoyment of the NRA.
+Some of the more important scenic areas, and those more vulnerable to development, are located on private property in Land Units A (CO 92 COA), C (Gunnison River COA), D (lola Basin COA), E (Sapinero/Blue Mesa COA), and G (West-End COA).
 Conservation of scenic views associated with these areas would be beneficial to both local and NRA-wide viewsheds and individual scenic features, for visitors and residents alike.
 The availability of resource conservation tools to private landowners, and congressionally authorized increased efforts on the part of NPS to work in partnership with private landowners to conserve viewsheds and scenic resources within the COA, would help maintain the existing scenic resource.
 The degree to which viewsheds and individual scenic features on private lands within the COA would be conserved is highly dependent upon the willingness and cooperation of landowners.
 Should landowners implement tools such as conservation easements or fee simple acquisition, long-term major beneficial impacts to the scenic resources would occur.
-As in Alternative 1, there is a potential in Alternative 2 for adverse impacts on scenic resources, due to certain types of development and land use, such as high- density housing, high-rise buildings, large parking areas, utility towers, and mining operations within the COA surrounding the NRA.
+As in Alternative 1, there is a potential in Alternative 2 for adverse impacts on scenic resources, due to certain types of development and land use, such as highdensity housing, high-rise buildings, large parking areas, utility towers, and mining operations within the COA surrounding the NRA.
 This would occur if private landowners choose not to take advantage of the tools for resource conservation that are available, and if they choose to develop, or otherwise use their lands for purposes that are incompatible with NRA goals and objectives.
-This is because the actions proposed in Alternative 2 would be on a
+This is because the actions proposed in Alternative 2 are implemented, and the tools and concepts of partnership, cooperation, and conservation are truly enacted on behalf of both NPS and private landowners, then there would be no long-term adverse impacts to the scenic resource, the conservation of which is essential to the enjoyment of the NRA by visitors and residents alike.